Lie coalgebras and rational homotopy theory II: Hopf invariants: Comparison with other approaches

-Hain's thesis \cite{Hain84} addresses the rational homotopy period using Chen integrals.
+As mentioned above, Hain's thesis \cite{Hain84} solves the rational homotopy period using Chen integrals.
 Here one appeals to the Milnor-Moore theorem that identifies rational homotopy within loopspace homology \cite{MiMo65}, so that dually loopspace cohomology must give all homotopy functionals.
-The main work is to find an irredundant collection, and Hain's formalism to do so does not immediately connect to Quillen functors and Whitehead product structure.
-The geometric heart of Chen integrals are the evaluation maps $\Delta^{n} \times \Omega X \to X^{n}$ which evaluates a loop at $n$ points.
+The main work is to find an irredundant collection.
+The geometric heart of Chen integrals are the evaluation maps $\Delta^{n} \times \Omega X \to X^{n}$ which evaluate a loop at $n$ points.
 Thus when writing down these functionals explicitly, the integrals are over $S^{n} \times \Delta^{k}$ not $S^{n}$ itself.
+Our approach is thus distinct and more intrinsic.
+Indeed, understanding homotopy solely through loopspace homology is understanding a Lie algebra through its universal enveloping algebra.

-As mentioned in our Example~\ref{E:mfld}, our Hopf invariants also connect with those of Boardman and Steer \cite{BoSt66, BoSt67}.
+As mentioned in \ref{S:mfld}, our Hopf invariants also connect with those of Boardman and Steer \cite{BoSt66, BoSt67}.
 Their Hopf invariants are maps $\lambda_{n} : [\Sigma Y,\, \Sigma X] \to [\Sigma^{n} Y,\, \Sigma X^{\wedge n}]$.
 In some cases, the latter group can be computed, yielding homotopy functionals.
 A key intermediate they take is defining a map $\mu_{n}: [\Sigma Y,\, \bigvee_{i=1}^{n} X_{i}] \to [\Sigma^{n} Y,\, \bigwedge_{i=1}^{n} X_{i}]$.
-Comparing the proof of Theorem~6.8 of \cite{BoSt67} with our Example~\ref{E:mfld} we see that their functionals agree with ours in this setting.
+Comparing the proof of Theorem~6.8 of \cite{BoSt67} with our \ref{S:mfld} we see that their functionals agree with ours in this setting.
 While their technique is more general in the direction of analyzing maps out of any suspension as opposed to only spheres, our approach allows analysis of homotopy groups of spaces which are not suspensions.
-Indeed, the behavior of $\E(\Sigma X)$ is fairly trivial since the bar complex collapses.
+Indeed, the behaviour $\E(\Sigma X)$ is fairly trivial, since finite sets of cochains may be assumed to have disjoint support, so the bar complex collapses.